Jaidev-rawat/Email-Spam-Classifier/README.md

 # Email-Spam-Classifier
-This is a model which will classify whether a email is spam or not just like  gmail classifies spam emails and separates them from ham emails.
+This is a model which will classify whether a email is spam or not just like  gmail classifies spam emails and separates them from ham emails.'\n'
 It uses concepts of Natural Language Processing (NLP).